 Apply the Bayes’ Theorem, we can derive the posterior in the form of Gamma distribution also.

 Prediction & regularization

 With Bayes’ Theorem, we calculate the posterior for the model θ given the observations.
-Prior is our prior knowledge.
-If we assume θ to have a zero-centered Gaussian distribution.
-This prior p(θ) turns into an L2-regularization term in the objective function (details).
+If we assume the model parameter θ to be a zero-centered Gaussian distribution, the prior p(θ) turns into an L2-regularization term in the objective function (details).
 Conceptually, p(θ) can be viewed as a regularization factor in penalizing a cost function if θ deviates from our prior belief.
 As shown below, it can be a very complex function.

 To make a new prediction, we use the posterior p(θ | X, y) in our training as p(θ).
 Then we find the marginal probability p(y₀|x₀) by integrating over θ.
 This is Marginal inference.
 We compute the probability of a variable by summing everything else out.